ngreenberg1/P1TechTrio/doc/arch/adr-04.md

 >
 > **Strengths(Pros):** This decision allows there to be a User-Friendly Visualization of rover's position and facing direction.
 Additionally, a 2D grid gives a clear representation and easier to maintain.
 >
-> **Consequences(Cons):** The performance of the grid may need to be further developed if user wants a large grid and more rovers.
+> **Consequences(Cons):** The performance of the grid may need to be further developed if user wants a largeer input grid as rover may move off the board instead of wrapping around.
 >
 >
 > **Status:** Accepted